killjer215/Project_Two/README.txt

 mutual exclusion.
 Give an example of and explain a possible synchronization error that could occur in this code.
 Be specific.

+One thing that can happen is when you try to add and muiltply at the same time which gives the computer a synchronization error.

 Q2: Suppose we implement correct synchronization and mutual exclusion for all of the threads.
 If our three functions were to operate on all expression in the buffer at once (not just the first expression), would the program generate incorrect output?
 Why or why not?

+It would still generate incorrect output because the programs would not be able to tactle everything at one time.

 Step 3: Critical Sections
 -------------------------